cloudbank-project/image-research-computing-tutorial/bootstrap/README.md

 ## Summary of Tutorial

-This section describes what the following **Tutorial** runs through.
-The tutorial contains rather a lot of detail so this is what's happening more briefly.
+This section describes what the subsequent **Tutorial** covers: Before we dig into the many details.

 * You will set aside an available computer on the cloud for your sole use.